-You chose your interview attire for the big day; now try it on and see what it looks like on you.
-Focus on looking professional and make sure that your clothes are clean and stain and wrinkle-free.
+You chose your interview attire for the big day; now, try it on and see what it looks like on you.
+Focus on looking professional and make sure that your clothes are clean, stain-free, and wrinkle-free.

 Throughout this blog, we have mentioned the colors of your interview attire a couple of times, but we can’t stress it enough.
-A job interview, whether it’s corporate or business casual is not the moment to wear very trendy or very bright colors.
-Your outfit should not take the center stage but should be a discrete reflection of your personality and your understanding of the company culture.
+Whether corporate or business casual, a job interview is not the moment to wear very trendy or very bright colors.
+Your outfit should not take center stage but be a discrete reflection of your personality and understanding of the company culture.

 Wear your smile!